Legend Robert Mudge

 What was Robert’s motivation for wanting to live in the Black Hills?

-At the time this presentation was created (2024) Robert’s company, RPM Innovations, Inc. had been in business for 42 years!
+At the time this presentation was created (2024), Robert’s company, RPM Innovations, Inc., had been in business for 42 years!

 What do you think made the company successful for so long?

-What leadership characteristics must Robert possess?
+After learning about Mr. Mudge, discuss the leadership characteristics must Robert possess?